gharding45/University-Dissertation/README.md

 # University-Dissertation
-The raw code and report used for my university dissertation (Achieved first class)
+Here is the raw code and report used for my machine learning university dissertation (Achieved first class).

+The final models and databases are not provided, simply the source code used to generate them (Dissertation.py)